-- either abstain from participating in the deliberations and vote on an agreement or transaction that presents a conflict of interest, - or not attend the Board meetings during the period in which he or she is involved in a conflict of interest, - or resign as a director.
+- or not attend the Board meetings during the period in which he or she is involved in a conflict of interest, - or resign as a director.

 Non-disclosure shall be construed as an acknowledgment that no conflict of interest exists.